ch1n7u/honeypot-writeup/README.md

+# I Opened 60,000 Ports on AWS… Here's What Hit My Honeypot

 ## Introduction

 If you want to learn how real-world attacks look without putting production systems at risk, a honeypot lab is a great way to do it.
 A honeypot is a deliberately exposed system or service designed to attract and record malicious activity.